noahgibbs/rails_ruby_bench/packer/README.md

 This only builds a combined AMI, with the load-tester, database and Rails server on the same instance.
 You're welcome to adapt it to other configurations, though, if you'd like to benchmark in that configuration.
 I'd love a Pull Request!

+= Installing Packer

+Packer is annoyingly unfriendly to most packaging systems.
+On Linux, they just want you to download and manually install the Packer binary from their site.

+On Mac, Homebrew has a package for it which just does the same thing.
+But at least Homebrew will do it for you:

+    brew install packer

 = Getting Your AWS Account Set Up

 See Packer's documentation on building AMIs: https://www.packer.io/intro/getting-started/build-image.html